ULL-EDYP-MUIIR-IC-2425/evocomp-theory/docs/opt.md

 Meta-heuristics have shown great promise to obtain solutions to difficult and complex applications in a wide range of fields.
-However, they exhibit a tendency to converge towards local optima for some problems, with the likelihood of this occurrence depending on the shape of the fitness landscape [56].
-Several methods have been designed with the aim of dealing with local optima stagnation [140].
-Some of the simplest techniques rely on restarting the approach when stagnation is detected [232].
-In other cases, a component that inserts randomness or noise into the search is used [66].
-Maintaining some memory, as TS does, in order to avoid exploring the same areas several times is also a typical approach [141].
+However, they exhibit a tendency to converge towards local optima for some problems, with the likelihood of this occurrence depending on the shape of the fitness landscape.
+Several methods have been designed with the aim of dealing with local optima stagnation.
+Some of the simplest techniques rely on restarting the approach when stagnation is detected.
+In other cases, a component that inserts randomness or noise into the search is used.
+Maintaining some memory, as TS does, in order to avoid exploring the same areas several times is also a typical approach.
 Finally, population-based strategies intrinsically try to maintain the diversity of a solution set.
 By recombining these solutions, a wider area of the decision space might be explored.